Judicial police (France): Post-war period

 A number of violent crime gangs formed in the post-war period, forcing the Judicial police to adapt, with the creation of anti-gang task forces called GRBs (groupe de répression du banditisme) in 1949.
 This period was marked by the arrest of gang leaders such as Pierre Loutrel, better known as "Pierrot le fou" ("Crazy Pete") in 1948, and Émile Buisson, "the slippery one" (l'insaisissable) in 1950, the theft of jewels of the Begum Aga Khan in Nice in 1949, the Dominici affair in 1952, and the Eric Peugeot kidnapping case in 1960.

 The Law of 9 July 1966 pushed by de Gaulle established a national police force in France, and created the Central Directorate of the Judicial Police (D.C.P.J.) to oversee the 18 regional offices, and in 1969 the network was extended by the creation of branches and detachments which operated under the regional offices.

+Cultural references

+Belgian novelist Georges Simenon created Jules Maigret, Chief Inspector of the criminal brigade of the judicial police, as the central character of his series of 75 works of detective fiction.
+The novels and stories were published between 1930 and 1972.
+The series eventually sold 500 million copies.

+They have been translated into more than 50 languages, and adapted for film, television, and radio.